hostinger/api/README.md

 ## SDKs & Tools

-The Hostinger API SDKs and tools are available in multiple programming languages.
+To help you get started with the Hostinger API, we provide SDKs and tools in various programming languages.
-Here you can find them at the following links:
+The usage & documentation for each SDK can be found in the respective repositories:

 - PHP - https://github.com/hostinger/api-php-sdk
 - Python - https://github.com/hostinger/api-python-sdk